 - 46 (c) Certification maintenance renewal fee.
 A certification maintenance renewal fee - and maintenance fee renewal form is are due by January 31st each year.
 The renewal - form must be postmarked on or before January 31st to avoid certification becoming - 49 suspended. - 50 (d) Certification suspension and reinstatement.
 If the certification maintenance - renewal fee and renewal form are submitted after January 31st, the interpreter will - become suspended, but has an option to make application for reinstatement.
 The - reinstatement application, a \$100 reinstatement fee and payment of the annual - certification maintenance renewal fee will be required for reinstatement.
 The - reinstatement fee and certification maintenance renewal fee are due before or on - February 28th to avoid certification becoming invalid.
 If certification becomes invalid, the - 57 individual must re-test apply to test, and will be required to must take and pass the - written ICRC/QAST test before becoming eligible for the performance portion. - (e) Expiration of certification.
-If an interpreter does not submit an application for re- - testing testing 90 days prior to the level(s) expiration date, the interpreter's level(s) will - be considered invalid on the expiration date.
-If level(s) become invalid, the individual - must re-test apply to test, and will be required to must take and pass the ICRC/QAST - written test before becoming eligible for the performance portion.
+If an interpreter does not submit an application for retesting testing 90 days prior to the level(s) expiration date, the interpreter's level(s) will - testing testing 90 days prior to the level(s) expiration date, the interpreter's level(s) will be considered invalid on the expiration date.
+If level(s) become invalid, the individual - 62 must re-test apply to test, and will be required to must take and pass the ICRC/QAST - 63 written test before becoming eligible for the performance portion.
 If an interpreter's - certification becomes invalid twice in a four (4) year period due to non-compliance with - either, the CEU or maintenance annual renewal fee requirements, the interpreter will not - be allowed to take the written portion or the performance portion of the ICRC/QAST test - until one (1) year from the date of the second documented non-compliance. - (f) Modification of requirements.
-Requirements for certification renewal of any level - may be changed or modified by future amendments to this section or the rules of this - 70 subchapter.
+Requirements for certification renewal of any level - 69 may be changed or modified by future amendments to this section or the rules of this - 70 subchapter.